Choosing the best metal drill bits can be a game-changer for your project. However, this is not easy as several metal drill bits exist.

 carbide drill bits

 Drill bit coating is also an important aspect to discuss.
-It covers the drill bits, and it helps to reduce friction, buckling, and wear.
+It covers the drill bits and helps reduce friction, buckling, and wear.
 Most bits usually have titanium as coatings to reduce overheating and increase productivity.

-Uncoated bits are particularly applicable to cutting plastic, woods, as well as soft metals like aluminum.
-Because the materials are generally of low density and strength, uncoated drill bits work perfectly.
+Uncoated bits are particularly applicable to cutting plastic, wood, and soft metals like aluminum.
+Because the materials are generally low in density and strength, uncoated drill bits work perfectly.

 3.2.2 Black oxide/ Black and gold oxide